Dodgers lose MLB hitting leader Turner to DL

-The Los Angeles Dodgers placed third baseman Justin Turner on the 10-day disabled list on Friday with a strained right hamstring.
+The Los Angeles Dodgers put third baseman Justin Turner on the 10-day disabled list Friday because of a Grade 1 strained right hamstring.

 Turner on Thursday left the Dodgers' 7-2 win over the Miami Marlins after suffering the injury while trying to score in the seventh inning.

-Turner had an MRI for the injury on Friday, after which the Dodgers announced the move.
+Turner had an MRI for the injury Friday, after which the Dodgers announced the move.

+"We're just going to play it by ear, and see how it goes from day to day," Turner said.
+"We'll make sure we get it to 100 percent before we try to do anything else."

+Dodgers manager Dave Roberts said he was hopeful Turner will be back "in a couple of weeks."

+"It's a big blow," Roberts said.
+"All the components to help you win baseball games are what J.T. does."

-They also recalled outfielder Brett Eibner from Triple-A Oklahoma City.
+The Dodgers recalled outfielder Brett Eibner from Triple-A Oklahoma City to complete their roster.

 Turner pulled up after rounding third base and hobbled toward home plate, only to be tagged out after the throw from the outfield.

+"My second or third step past third base, it kind of grabbed on me, almost like a cramp.
+In hindsight, I should have stopped right then and there.
+Tried to make my way home.
+I don't think it had any effect on the injury," Turner said.

-Turner entered the game hitting an MLB-best .379, with a home run and 17 RBIs.
+Turner is hitting an MLB-best .379, with a home run and 17 RBIs.